dermotkel/main_project/README.md

 ![scatter](https://user-images.githubusercontent.com/35706109/39338697-59a5f70a-49bc-11e8-9980-001cc93533f7.png)

-Using swarmplots, barplots and boxplots, as well as ANOVA and Kruskal-Wallis tests, we saw that Setosa petals are significantly smaller than the other species.The above scatterplot created using Pandas clearly shows this difference.
+Using swarmplots, barplots and boxplots, as well as ANOVA and Kruskal-Wallis tests, we saw that Setosa petals are significantly smaller than the other species.
+The above scatterplot created using Pandas clearly shows this difference.

 **5. The sepal length of all flowers is similar.**